 A British Christian magazine once surveyed men who either stopped going to church, or only showed up after the worship was over.
 They all complained that the worship – and even sometimes the sermons – were difficult for them to relate to as a man.
 In the 80’s when much of the worship was largely based on spiritual warfare, they felt it to be more relevant to their nature as men.

 What if our husbands were disappointed in us because we failed to meet his expectations of a nurturing mother?
 Imagine how hurt we’d feel!
 Imagine how hurt they feel when we grow disappointed in them for failing to meet our expectations as a spiritual leader.
-And may we remember that most often it is our personal expectations that are at stake here, not God’s Word and most often not even God’s expectations.
+We need to remember that most often it is our personal expectations that are at stake here, not God’s Word and most often not even God’s expectations.

-It is not right for us to compare our husband’s spiritual maturity with our own, our pastor’s, or another man’s, whom we believe is a shining example of a spiritual leader.
-God isn’t done with him, just like he isn’t done with us, and we need to allow the Holy Spirit to continue to do His good and perfect work in his heart.
+It is not right for us to compare our husband’s spiritual maturity with our own, our pastor’s spiritual maturity or another man’s whom we believe is a shining example of a spiritual leader.
+God isn’t done with him, just like he isn’t done with us; and we need to allow the Holy Spirit to continue to do His good and perfect work in his heart.